 Salmon Fishing Licence in Canada

-Don't risk a massive fine.
-If you want to keep a salmon, check these 3 boxes:
+If you plan to keep a salmon, check these three points first:

 Buy the Stamp/Tag.
 In BC, it's a $7.39 Conservation Stamp.
 Out East, it's specific river tags.